-The awards of the 36th Jerusalem Film Festival were announced at a ceremony at the Jerusalem Cinematheque on Thursday and the winner of the Haggiag Competition for Best Israeli Feature Film was Yaron Shani’s Love Trilogy: Chained, about a policeman who struggles after his wife leaves him, with tragic consequences.
+The awards of the 36th Jerusalem Film Festival were announced at a ceremony at the Jerusalem Cinematheque on Thursday night and the winner of the Haggiag Competition for Best Israeli Feature Film was Yaron Shani’s Love Trilogy: Chained, about a policeman who struggles after his wife leaves him, with tragic consequences.

 Chained also won the Audience Award and the Best Actor Award for its star, Eran Naim.